“Out of breath.”

 The No-Hype Diet: It’s Not Sexy, But it Works

 Listen, I understand the desire to make quick changes.
-I’ve dedicated my life to helping others, coaching people one-on-one, creating free content, and writing books (I’ve authored 6 of my own, and another 3 as a ghost writer) in an attempt to help more people.
+I’ve dedicated my life to helping others by building a respected online fitness coaching platform, creating free content, and writing books (I’ve authored 6 of my own, and another 3 as a ghostwriter), and creating a supplement business that does everything the right way (and invests in safety) in an attempt to help more people.
 Sometimes it works great.
 Other times it fails.

 I’m the first to admit that some of my old advice is wrong.
 Not purposely, but still wrong.
 And that guilt pushes me to make a change and champion a new movement.
 One that starts with the very foundation of how we eat and where we look for solutions.